All Episodes

 He's sick and tired of not just farmers and ranchers paying too much for everything, but American patients.

-He's sick and tired of these drugs that cost pennies to make, being sold for pennies in all these socialist European countries, but American uh patients.
+He's sick and tired of these drugs that cost pennies to make being sold for pennies in all these socialist European countries.

 steve bannon

-Number one is that the Chinese control all active pharmaceutical gradients and dominate the generic market.
+But American patients number one is that the Chinese control all active pharmaceutical ingredients and dominate the generic market.

 brian harrison

-But no, President Trump is putting the American workers for first, he's putting American patients first, he's putting hardworking Texans first.
+But no, President Trump is putting the American workers first.

-And I'll tell you here, Steve, as somebody who represents uh hundreds of thousands of Texans and gets to serve 30 million Texans, Texans appreciate what President Trump is doing.
+And I tell you here, Steve, as somebody who represents hundreds of thousands of Texans and gets to serve 30 million Texans, Texans appreciate what President Trump is doing.

-They know he's uh got their back against the bigs, against the elites, against the powerful, and he's the president for the forgotten ministers.
+They know he's got their back against the bigs, against the elites, against the powerful.

 steve bannon

-And in the international, these international institutions and organizations, whether it's UN and Geneva, uh, the World Bank, the IMF, all the World Health Organization.
+And the international, these international institutions and organizations, whether it's UN and Geneva, the World Bank, the IMF, the World Health Organization.

-You you have globalist elites, and then you have actually the elite of the elite, almost like the a public skull and bones.
+I want to mention, just to give folks, look, the Council on Foreign Relations, you have globalist elites, and then you have actually the elite of the elite, almost like a public skull and bones.

-It's like the inner sanctum of the foreign policy establishment, all the bankers, the corporatists, uh, the high the biggest pundits and writers in foreign affairs and foreign policy.
+It's like the inner sanctum of the foreign policy establishment, all the bankers, the corporatists, the biggest pundits and writers in foreign affairs and foreign policy.

 And here's what they've done.

-They they they're really centered in New York City, this kind of center of globalism, right?
+They're really centered in New York City, this kind of center of globalism.

-But they now have Peter speaking actually at their at their uh DC branch, which is right down from the White House, because they know they got to keep an eye on President Trump.
+But they now have Peter speaking actually at their D.C. branch, which is right down from the White House, because they know they got to keep an eye on President Trump.

 And this is the thing coming down to Texas.